gdgpisa/devfest-2025/src/assets/news/bingo.md

 4. With the final GDG Pisa stamp, you will have completed the BINGO!

 ### Prize:
-Participants who complete the BINGO will be entitled to a "secret draw" to win unique and exclusive DevFest Pisa 2025 gadgets. ✨
+Participants who complete the BINGO will be entitled to a "secret draw" to get unique and exclusive DevFest Pisa 2025 gadgets. ✨

 ### Notes:
 - The Bingo is valid only for the duration of the DevFest Pisa 2025 event. ️